2014 PGA Champion

 - first to win two straight majors since Padraig Harrington in 2008

 - fifth international player to win more than one PGA Championship (Jim Barnes of England, 1916 and 1919; Gary Player of South Africa, 1962 and 1972; Nick Price of South Africa, 1992 and 1994; Vijay Singh of Fiji, 1998 and 2004).
 McIlroy won his first PGA Championship in 2012.

 - sixth to win the PGA Championship shooting all four rounds in the 60s

 McIlroy is now 32-under par in his last 12 PGA Championship rounds and is 48-under par in his last 12 competitive rounds of 2014.

 McIlroy will defend his title in the 97th PGA Championship, Aug.
 13-16, 2015, at Whistling Straits in Kohler, Wisconsin.

 Phil Mickelson came in second and Henrik Stenson and Rickie Fowler tied for third.

-For a complete history of the PGA Championship, click here.
+For a history of the PGA Championship including records and statistics, click here.